-Capital Assets - The Town's investment in capital assets for its governmental and business-type activities as of June 30, 2021, amounts to approximately \$98.6 million (net of accumulated depreciation).
-This investment in capital assets includes land, buildings and improvements, infrastructure, machinery, equipment and vehicles and reflects a decrease of approximately \$1.9 million due to depreciation exceeding capital additions.
-The majority of the Town's capital expenditures were for library renovations, school boilers and the construction of a public safety facility.
-The Town is also funding variance community preservation, water infrastructure and other projects.
+Capital Assets - The Town's investment in capital assets for its governmental and business-type activities as of June 30, 2022, amounts to approximately \$96.8 million (net of accumulated depreciation/amortization).
+This investment in capital assets includes land, buildings and improvements, infrastructure, machinery, equipment and vehicles and reflects a decrease of approximately \$0.1 million due to depreciation/amortization slightly exceeding capital additions.
+The majority of the Town's capital expenditures were for leased assets and other machinery and equipment.
+The Town is also funding various community preservation, water infrastructure and other projects.